THE LAVENDER STORY

 Health Benefits of Lavender

-The scent and flavor are wonderful, but the big bonus of lavender comes from its wide range of health benefits; read on to found out more.
+The scent and flavor are wonderful, but the big bonus of lavender comes from its wide range of health benefits; read on to find out more.

 Reduces Anxiety & Stress